Discover how aircraft work -- from the inside!

 The Southwestern Illinois College Aviation Maintenance Technology program gives you the opportunity to train to become an aviation airframe and power plant mechanic.

 Students can work to obtain the FAA Approved Airframe and/or Powerplant Certificate in one year and an Associate in Applied Science degree in Aviation Maintenance Technology with an additional semester of classes.
 The FAA-approved certificate allows the student to take the FAA written, oral and practical tests in the General, Airframe and Powerplant courses.
 Upon successful completion of the tests, the FAA will issue a FAA airframe and/or Powerplant License.
+They will be able to become aircraft mechanics.

 Aviation Maintenance Training Program Formats